 An aneurysm is a balloon-like bulge of an artery wall.
 As an aneurysm grows it puts pressure on nearby structures and may eventually rupture.
-A ruptured aneurysm releases blood into the spaces around the brain, called a subarachnoid hemorrhage, a life-threatening type of stroke.
+A ruptured aneurysm releases blood into the subarachnoid space around the brain.
+A subarachnoid hemorrhage (SAH) is a life-threatening type of stroke.
 Treatment focuses on stopping the bleeding and repairing the aneurysm with clipping, coiling, or bypass.

 What is a ruptured aneurysm?

 An aneurysm is a balloon-like bulge or weakening of an artery wall.
 (Similar to a balloon on the side of a garden hose.)
 As the bulge grows it becomes thinner and weaker.
-It can become so thin that the blood pressure within can cause it to burst or leak.
-Most aneurysms develop from a weakness or abnormal artery wall.
-Aneurysms usually occur on larger blood vessels where an artery branches.
-Approximately 80% of aneurysms form in the front (anterior circulation) of the brain, while 20% form in the back (posterior circulation) of the brain (see Anatomy of the Brain).
+It can become so thin that the blood pressure within can cause it to leak or burst open.
+Aneurysms usually occur on larger blood vessels at the fork where an artery branches off.
 Types of aneurysms include (Fig. 1):

 - Saccular - (most common, also called "berry") the aneurysm bulges from one side of the artery and has a distinct neck at its base.